-How Is 'Fifty Shades Of Grey' Selling Classical Music?
+How Did 'Fifty Shades Of Grey' Sell Classical Music?

 Consider this: Thomas Tallis' wondrous 40-part motet Spem in alium, written around 1570 and recorded by The Tallis Scholars more than 25 years ago, has bounded up the classical charts, thanks to its mention in the first installment of Fifty Shades.